/

-The new Art and design units of work will:
+The new Art and design units of work:

-• Provide sequential lessons organised into four core strands which will run through every year group:
+• Provide sequential lessons organised into four core strands which run through each year group:

 • Drawing